-All the code in subsequent lines is executed locally.
-Code must be valid Python2 code even irrespective of the kernel you are using.
+All the code in later lines is executed locally.
+Code must be valid Python2 code no matter which kernel you're using.
 So, even if you selected PySpark3 or Spark kernels while creating the notebook, if you use the

 Outputs the logs for the current Livy session. delete

 Deletes a specific session of the current Livy endpoint.
 You can't delete the session that is started for the kernel itself. cleanup

 Deletes all the sessions for the current Livy endpoint, including this notebook's session.
 The force flag -f is mandatory.